 Princes Trust can provide funding to young people looking to start their own business

-Care Inspectorate Wales are responsible for the registration and inspection of relevant childcare provisions and undertake the role of Independent Regulator on behalf of Welsh Ministers.
+Care Inspectorate Wales is responsible for the registration and inspection of relevant childcare settings and undertake the role of Independent Regulator on behalf of Welsh Ministers.

 CIW regulates and inspects: